-The State Capitol is located at 2nd and Capitol.
-The City Hall is located at 300 S 7th St # 305.
+The State Capitol is located at Second and Capitol.
+City Hall is located at 300 S 7th St # 305.
 For information about the local and state government, you can visit the city's website or call them at (217) 789-2151.

 Memorial Medical Center

 Springfield, Illinois 62769